tanggengyan/tanggengyan.github.io/hobbies.md

 <img src="/image/Photo No.2.jpg">
 <img src="/image/Photo No.3.jpg">
 </div>
 I love photography and recording life.
-I want to record every beautiful moment and share it to bring happiness to all people.
+I want to record every wonderful moment and share it to bring happiness to all people.

 ## My Cat